OlivierPapineau2/nvim-config/README.md

 - Run `:Lazy profile` to see startup times
 - Use `:Lazy check` to check for updates
 - Consider lazy-loading plugins with `event` or `cmd` options

+### Copilot Issues

+- Run `:Copilot status` to check authentication
+- Use `:Copilot auth` to authenticate with GitHub
+- Check `:Copilot log` for debugging information

+### Diagnostic Display Issues

+- Use `<leader>l` to toggle lsp_lines diagnostic display
+- Standard virtual text diagnostics are replaced by lsp_lines
+- Check LSP server status if diagnostics aren't appearing

 ## Contributing